 Read my Kabbage.com review of alternative finance options online.

 They Have Far-Reaching Rights

 Among the most controversial points between business owners and equity investors is how much control equity investors will have in the business.
-Do not think of those rights as merely there or heterosexual to appease.
 Equity investors frequently exercise their rights, including voting the provider’s founder right from the business.
 All that equity investors may end up with include:

 - Voting rights to select a board of directors